JavaFXpert/vqe-playground/docs/the-vqe-inator.md

 An ansatz that leverages a good variational form will efficiently explore a Hilbert space at it searches for increasingly lower expectation values.
 Apparently, lowering ones expectations is a good thing in this context!

-**Creating a Hamiltonian from the adjacency matrix**
+#### **Creating a Hamiltonian from the adjacency matrix**

-There are $2^n$ energy states in our Hamiltonan, where $n$ is the number of vertices in the graph.
+There are $2^n$ energy states in our Hamiltonian (more specifically an [Ising Hamiltonian](https://en.wikipedia.org/wiki/Ising_model)), where $n$ is the number of vertices in the graph.
 These energy states are computed from the weights on the graph's edges, which are expressed in the adjacency matrix.
 To accomplish this, Qiskit Aqua leverages the [Pauli Z matrix](https://en.wikipedia.org/wiki/Pauli_matrices), and the [identity matrix](https://en.wikipedia.org/wiki/Identity_matrix) as demonstrated in the following example containing three vertices shown in *Fig 9*.

 ![](images/three-vertices-adj-matrix.png)

 *Fig 9: Three-vertex graph and its adjacency matrix*

 As previously discussed, when two vertices are connected by an edge, the energy between them corresponds to the edge's weight.
 The energy is positive if the vertices are the same color, and negative if the vertices are different colors.
-We'll model this characteristic by representing each edge with a pair of Pauli Z matrices, beginning with the edge that connects vertices **A** and **B** whose weight is $1$.  (and scale the matrix by 0.5.
-TODO: Why?)
+We'll model this characteristic by representing each edge with a pair of Pauli Z matrices, beginning with the edge that connects vertices **A** and **B**, whose weight is $1$.
+We'll then  scale the matrix by 0.5.
+(TODO: Why?)
 $$
-C ---- B ---- A \\
+C\phantom{........}B\phantom{.........}A\phantom{.........} \\
 \begin{bmatrix}
   1 & 0 \\
   0 & 1